 The benefits of kids’ sports are numerous.
-Youth sports promote an active lifestyle, combat childhood obesity, and promote physical and emotional health, all while providing valuable lessons on ethics, teamwork and competition.
-However, the possibility of physical injury always lurks in the background.
+Youth sports promote an active lifestyle, combat childhood obesity, and encourage physical and emotional health, all while providing valuable lessons on ethics, teamwork and competition.
+However, the possibility of a sports-related injury always lurks in the background.

 Of course, the many positives of healthy physical activity far outshine the downside of a potential injury.
 But accidental injuries happen with kids, so it’s important to recognize the risks.
-By identifying common injuries – and ways to prevent them – we can better support young athletes and encourage healthy habits that last a lifetime.
+By identifying common sports injuries for young athletes – and ways to prevent them – we can encourage healthy habits that last a lifetime.

 So, what kinds of injuries do we see the most with boys and girls?
 Here’s a quick list of the common ones:

-• Ankle injuries – including sprains and growth plate fractures
+- Ankle injuries – such as ankle sprains and fractures, including growth plate fractures

 Fortunately, many of these injuries can be healed with the proper treatment, including rest and rehabilitation.
 But some can sideline your young athlete for weeks or months.
-That’s why it’s so important to do our best to prevent injuries before they can happen.
+That’s why it’s so important to try to prevent injuries before they can happen.

 How do sports injuries happen?

-• Lack of proper warming-up, cooling-down and stretching exercises
+- Lack of proper warm-ups, cool-downs and stretching exercises

 Of course, you can’t anticipate every injury.
 Some are simply unavoidable.
 But you can reduce the risk by taking the steps outlined below to keep your young athlete safe.